clevertrevor94/clevertrevor94/index.md

 # **Welcome to my blog**

 ## Intro
-Thanks for visiting my website, I will hopefully be adding projects as I work on them and some blog posts about work (data analyst/dev), school (ms in data analytics), and live (married and with a new dog).
+Thanks for visiting my website, I will hopefully be adding projects as I work on them and some blog posts about work (data analyst/dev), school (ms in data analytics), and life (married and with a new dog).

 Feel free to reach out if you have questions, comments or concerns!